ChatAFLndss/ChatAFL/README.md

 The script takes in 2 arguments - a regex for the subjects and the duration of the run to be analyzed.
 Note that, these arguments are optional and the script by default will process all `result-` folders and assume that the execution time is 1440 minutes, which is equal to 1 day.

-Upon completion of execution, the script will process the archives by construcing csv files, containing the covered number of branches, states and state transitions over time.
+Upon completion of execution, the script will process the archives by construcing csv files, containing the covered number of branches, states, and state transitions over time.
 Furthermore, these csv files will be processed into PNG files which are plots, illustrating the average code and state coverage over time for fuzzers on each subject (`cov_over_time...` for the code and branch coverage, `state_over_time...` for the state and state transition coverage).
-All of this information is moved to a `res_` folder to the root directory with a timestamp.
+All of this information is moved to a `res_` folder in the root directory with a timestamp.

 ### Cleaning Up